CJJIF

 6.1.1.2.
 Parterre - the position of the athlete in which he

-touches the mat with some other part of the body, except for
+touches the mat with some other part of the body

 the feet.